wcarhart/Soliloquy/README.md

 | `img` | *filename* | no | Must be the name of a valid image file (`.png`, `.jpg`, `.jpeg`, or `.gif`) that exists in `content/app_img/` |
 | `timestamp` | *time format* | yes | Must be an unambiguous timestamp of today's date, suggested format is *Month Day, Year* |

-**For optional fields, leave the value blank but still include the field name.** For example, if I don't want to include a link to my GitHub, I would use
+**For optional fields, leave the value blank but still include the field name.** For example, if I don't want to include a link to my GitHub, I would use:
 ```
+name: willcarh.art
 author: Will Carhart
 author_github:
+...
 ```

 **There cannot be any name conflicts between filenames.** If `project.md` already exists, you'll have to name your file `project2.md` or something like that.
-This goes for image files as well.
+The same goes for image files.
 However, this is not the case for the actual `name` field in the content of the `.md` file, just the filename.

 **Images are scaled to fit within their display cards while still maintaining their aspect ratio.** The maximum image height is 1000px (taller than 1000px will be cropped).